banner

 In the setView method of ViewRootImpl, there is the following code segment:

-// The seven instances created below will be linked together to form a linked list,
+// The following 7 instances created will be linked together to form a linked list,

 // with the head of the linked list being the last created nativePreImeStage,